 Develop a culture that prioritizes fitness and a health-conscious lifestyle.

-This can include offering gym memberships, organizing wellness challenges, providing healthy meals and snacks in the workplace, and providing resources for mental health as well as physical health.
+This can include gym memberships, wellness challenges, healthy workplace snacks, and resources for mental and physical health.

 Such initiatives demonstrate a commitment to the overall well-being of your employees.